Nicholaswogan/numbalsoda/README.md

 `numbalsoda` also wraps the `dop853` explicit Runge-Kutta method from this repository: https://github.com/jacobwilliams/dop853

-This package is very similar to `scipy.integrate.solve_ivp` ([see here](https://docs.scipy.org/doc/scipy/reference/generated/scipy.integrate.solve_ivp.html)), when you set `method = 'LSODA'` or `method = DOP853`.
+This package is very similar to `scipy.integrate.solve_ivp` ([see here](https://docs.scipy.org/doc/scipy/reference/generated/scipy.integrate.solve_ivp.html)), when you set `method = 'LSODA'`, `method = DOP853` or `method = RK45`.
 But, `scipy.integrate.solve_ivp` invokes the python interpreter every time step which can be slow.
 Also, `scipy.integrate.solve_ivp` can not be used within numba jit-compiled python functions.
 In contrast, `numbalsoda` never invokes the python interpreter during integration and can be used within a numba compiled function which makes `numbalsoda` a lot faster than scipy for most problems, and achieves similar performance to Julia's DifferentialEquations.jl in some cases (see `benchmark` folder).

 ## Installation
 Conda: